Nikolas V. Chugay.,* and Quang Quach, M.D. *

 Pain medication is usually required for the first 2-3 days.
 Light work can be started within 1 week postoperatively.

 Fourteen of 16 patients had some temporary numbness of the inner aspect of one or both arms that lasted up to 3 months.
-There was no permanent numbness, infection, bleeding, asymmetry, or pneumothorax.
+There was no long-term numbness, infection, bleeding, asymmetry, or pneumothorax.

 One patient expressed a desire for possibly needing a larger implant but elected to retain the size implanted for the present time.